mohammedali320/ChronosElite/README.md

-# ⌚ WatchStore App
+# ⌚ChronosElite WatchStore App
-A modern, user-friendly e-commerce app for browsing, selecting, and purchasing watches.
+A WatchStore App, user-friendly e-commerce app for browsing, selecting, and purchasing watches.
 Built with Django and PostgreSQL, this app features product categorization, watch straps, and a shopping cart system.

 ## ✨Features